 Plate 2.
-Three-year mean sea surface height from the 1/12° North Atlantic depth coordinate [Nucleus for European Modelling of the Ocean (NEMO): Madec, 2006] configured over the North Atlantic between 20°S and 80°N including the Mediterranean Sea (personal communication of R. Bourdallé-Badie, Y. Drillet, and O. LeGalloudec).
+Three-year mean sea surface height from the 1/12° North Atlantic depth coordinate [Nucleus for European Modelling of the Ocean (NEMO); Madec, 2006] configured over the North Atlantic between 20°S and 80°N including the Mediterranean Sea (R. Bourdallé-Badie, Y. Drillet, and O. LeGalloudec, personal communication).
 There are 50 levels in the vertical with an increased vertical resolution near the surface.
 The bathymetry is a combination of ETOPO2 bathymetry for the deep ocean and GEBCO bathymetry for the continental shelf.
 The north and south boundaries are buffer zones where the temperature and salinity fields are damped toward a climatological monthly mean [Levitus et al., 1998].
-A free surface that filters high frequency features is used for the surface boundary condition [Roullet and Madec, 2000].
-An isopycnal Laplacian operator (125 m/s) is used for the lateral diffusion on the tracers and a horizontal biharmonic operator $(1.25 \ 10^{-10} \ m^2/s^2)$ is used for the lateral viscosity on momentum.
+A free surface that filters high-frequency features is used for the surface boundary condition [Roullet and Madec, 2000].
+An isopycnal Laplacian operator (125 m2/s) is used for the lateral diffusion on the tracers, and a horizontal biharmonic operator $(1.25 \times 10^{-10} \text{ m}^2/\text{s}^2)$ is used for the lateral viscosity on momentum.
 A partial slip lateral boundary condition is prescribed along the coast.